 You can check the personal data we hold about you, and ask us to update it where necessary, by emailing us at firstname.lastname@example.org

-We are not required by law to have a “Data Protection Officer” – however compliance with data protection regulation is the responsibility of the Chief Operating Officer.
+We are not required by law to have a “Data Protection Officer” – however compliance with data protection regulation is the responsibility of our Co-Executive Director.

 Please let us know if you have any queries or concerns whatsoever about the way in which your data is being processed by either emailing email@example.com, or by writing to us at the following address: